 - 1. Simultaneously apply power to VDD and VDDQ. - 2.
 Apply VREF and then VTT power. - 3.
-Assert and hold CKE at a LVCMOS logic low. - 4.
-Provide stable CLOCK signals. - 5.
+Assert and hold CKE at a LVCMOS logic LOW. - 4.
+Provide stable clock signals. - 5.
 Wait at least 200μs. - 6.
 Bring CKE high and provide at least one NOP or DESELECT command.
-At this point the CKE input changes from a LVCMOS input to a SSTL2 input only and will remain a SSTL_2 input unless a power cycle occurs. - 7.
+At this point the CKE input changes from a LVCMOS input to a SSTL2 input only, and will remain a SSTL_2 input unless a power cycle occurs. - 7.
 Perform a PRECHARGE ALL command. - 8.
-Wait at least ^tRP time, during this time NOPs or DESELECT commands must be given. - 9.
-Using the LMR command program the Extended Mode Register (E0 = 0 to enable the DLL and E1 = 0 for normal drive or E1 = 1 for reduced drive, E2 through En must be set to 0; where n = most significant bit). - 10.
-Wait at least ^tMRD time, only NOPs or DESELECT commands are allowed. - 11.
-Using the LMR command program the Mode Register to set operating parameters and to reset the DLL.
-Note at least 200 clock cycles are required between a DLL reset and any READ command. - 12.
-Wait at least ^tMRD time, only NOPs or DESELECT commands are allowed. - 13.
+Wait at least ^tRP time, during which NOP or DESELECT commands must be given. - 9.
+Using the LMR command program the extended mode register (E0 = 0 to enable the DLL and E1 = 0 for normal drive or E1 = 1 for reduced drive, E2 through En must be set to 0; where n = most significant bit). - 10.
+Wait at least ^tMRD time; only NOP or DESELECT commands are allowed. - 11.
+Using the LMR command, program the mode register to set operating parameters and to reset the DLL.
+At least 200 clock cycles are required between a DLL reset and any READ command. - 12.
+Wait at least ^tMRD time; only NOP or DESELECT commands are allowed. - 13.
 Issue a PRECHARGE ALL command. - 14.
-Wait at least ^tRP time, only NOPs or DESELECT commands are allowed. - 15.
-Issue an AUTO REFRESH command (Note this may be moved prior to step 13). - 16.
-Wait at least ^tRFC time, only NOPs or DESELECT commands are allowed. - 17.
-Issue an AUTO REFRESH command (Note this may be moved prior to step 13). - 18.
-Wait at least ^tRFC time, only NOPs or DESELECT commands are allowed. - 19.
+Wait at least ^tRP time; only NOP or DESELECT commands are allowed. - 15.
+Issue an AUTO REFRESH command (this may be moved prior to step 13). - 16.
+Wait at least ^tRFC time; only NOP or DESELECT commands are allowed. - 17.
+Issue an AUTO REFRESH command (this may be moved prior to step 13). - 18.
+Wait at least ^tRFC time: only NOP or DESELECT commands are allowed. - 19.
 Although not required by the Micron device, JEDEC requires a LMR command to clear the DLL bit (set M8 = 0).
 If a LMR command is issued the same operating parameters should be utilized as in step 11. - 20.
-Wait at least ^tMRD time, only NOPs or DESELECT commands are allowed. - 21.
-At this point the DRAM is ready for any valid command.
-Note 200 clock cycles are required between step 11 (DLL Reset) and any READ command.
+Wait at least ^tMRD time; only NOP or DESELECT commands are allowed. - At this point the module is ready for any valid command.
+Please note that 200 clock cycles must pass between step 11 (DLL Reset) and any READ command.